zwettemaan/CEPSparker/ReadMe.md

 - A text editor
 - Google Chrome browser, Google Chromium, or cefclient

-Note: the .zip file you download from GitHub initially does not contain the starter project.
+The CEPSparker.zip file you download from this GitHub repository **does not contain the starter project**.

-Instead, it contains a precursor to the project.
+Instead, it contains a **precursor** to the project.

-You will first use the _CEPSparkerConfig_ configuration tool to make some choices and set some preferences.
+You need to run the _CEPSparkerConfig_ configuration tool first.

+This allows you to select between some options, and to set some preferences.

-Based on these configuration options, the _CEPSparkerConfig_ will then provide you with the starter project.
+Based on these configuration options, the _CEPSparkerConfig_ will then set up a the starter project for you.

+After that, the project is then ready to be installed, debugged, tweaked...

+_CEPSparkerConfig_ is a simple-minded convenience app.

+It does not contain esoteric 'magic'; source code is provided.

+_CEPSparkerConfig_ will read the content of the Templates folder, do some simple search-and-replace and some text preprocessing on the text files that live inside the Templates folder, and will set up your starter project.

-You will only be able to run _CEPSparkerConfig_ once for any particular project.
+You will only be able to **run** _CEPSparkerConfig_ **once** for any particular project.

 If you want to start over with a clean slate, you need to go back to the downloaded .zip file.

-Note that _CEPSparkerConfig_ is a simple-minded convenience app.

-It does not contain esoteric 'magic'.

-_CEPSparkerConfig_ will read the content of the Templates folder, do some simple search-and-replace and some text preprocessing on the text files that live inside the Templates folder, and will set up your starter project.

-The project is then ready to be installed and/or tweaked.

 I attempted to make everything self-explanatory and well documented.